Reshape NCG's neutrino sector using quantum-group symmetry. Ties it to condensate physics.

 The motivation is conceptual: the NCG finite Dirac operator encodes fermion masses and mixing through off-diagonal entries, but the full physical content of flavor mixing, including the unitarity constraints on mixing matrices and the connection to quantum-field-theoretic condensates, goes beyond what the spectral action alone produces.
 The deformed Hopf algebra approach aims to capture this additional structure within the algebraic language that NCG already uses for spacetime geometry.

-Honest scope framing: this variant is narrower than the Connes-Chamseddine and Chamseddine-Connes-Marcolli programs.
+This variant is narrower than the Connes-Chamseddine and Chamseddine-Connes-Marcolli programs.
 It does not reformulate the entire spectral geometry or make new Higgs mass predictions.
 Its contribution is a proposed algebraic refinement of the neutrino sector, connecting NCG to a separate tradition of Hopf algebra methods in quantum field theory.
-The citation count is modest compared to the 2007 paper, reflecting its more specialized scope.

 The family stance